gorkau/docker-php-generator/README.md

 ## Status

+[2024/03/26] Added MySQL.
+It now creates all needed files (Dockerfile and docker-compose.yml).
 [2024/03/23] Just started.
-It just generates a PHP-FPM 8.2 based Docker file with gd extension.
+It just generates a PHP-FPM 8.2 based Dockerfile with gd extension.